bruce-hill/tomo/docs/lists.md

 ---

 ### `sample`
-Selects a sample of elements from the array, optionally with weighted probabilities.
+Selects a sample of elements from the list, optionally with weighted probabilities.

 ```tomo
 func sample(arr:List(T), count: Int, weights:List(Num)? = ![Num], rng: RNG = random -> List(T))
 ```

-- `arr`: The array to sample from.
+- `arr`: The list to sample from.
 - `count`: The number of elements to sample.
-- `weights`: The probability weights for each element in the array.
+- `weights`: The probability weights for each element in the list.
 These values do not need to add up to any particular number, they are relative weights.
 If no weights are given, elements will be sampled with uniform probability.